-Achilles was the most handsome, capable and worthy of all the heroes who participated in the Trojan War.
+Achilles was the fairest, ablest, and most worthy of all the heroes who took part in the Trojan War.

-Achilles was born in the ancient city of Fthia (presumably the modern Farsala of Thessaly/ Central Greece) as the son of Peleus, the King of Fthia, and the silver footed sea goddess Thetis.
+Achilles was born in the ancient city of Fthia (probably modern Farsala in Thessaly/ Central Greece) to Peleus, king of Fthia, and the silver-footed sea goddess Thetis.

-Achilles was a passionate, generous, brave hero but had also an impulsive and quick-tempered character.
-Many times he even gave the impression of being arrogant.
-During the Trojan War, Agamemnon accused Achilles for being a narrow-minded soldier who loved conflicts, wars and battles
+Achilles was a passionate, generous, brave hero, but also had an impulsive and quick-tempered character.
+He often even gave the impression of being arrogant.
+During the Trojan War Agamemnon accused Achilles of being a narrow-minded soldier, who loved conflict, wars and battles.

-Thetis, the mother of Achilles, was strongly attached to her son and when he was born, she attempted to make him immortal by dipping him in the sacred waters of the river Styx.
-However, Thetis did not quite achieve what she had hoped for... while she was keeping him inside the waters, she had to hold her child by one heel, leaving one vulnerable spot in the body of Achilles.
-This weakness turned out to be crucial for Achilles, since he got killed during the Trojan War by an arrow that hit exactly that spot.
+Thetis, the mother of Achilles, was very attached to her son, and when he was born, she tried to make him immortal by dipping him in the sacred waters of the river Styx.
+However, Thetis didn't quite achieve what she had hoped... while holding him in the water, she had to hold her child by one heel, which left a vulnerable spot in Achilles' body.
+This weak spot proved crucial for Achilles, as he was killed during the Trojan War by an arrow that hit that exact spot.